-For many of these companies and brands such as LVMH's Louis Vuitton, Unilever Plc and Coca Cola Co, China, with its burgeoning middle class, is a rapidly growing market for them and gathering insights via Weibo is essential in crafting branding messages.
+That is not deterring companies and brands such as LVMH's Louis Vuitton, Unilever Plc and Coca Cola Co, from opening accounts at least for now.
+China, with its burgeoning middle class, is a rapidly growing market for them and gathering insights via Weibo is essential in crafting branding messages.

 A lot of our brands which are growing in China, the multinational brands we work with see Weibo as an immediate opportunity to set up a stake in a way that they then have a voice directly to their consumers, said Zaheer Nooruddin, lead digital strategist for Greater China for Burson-Marsteller.

 Celebrities have also caught the Weibo fever.
 Tom Cruise, who is affectionately known as A-Tang Brother in China, opened his account in February and now has almost 3 million fans.

 Bill Gates, tennis star Maria Sharapova and actress Emma Watson have also taken to Weibo to promote their ventures and strengthen their fan base in China.
 Weibo says it has verified these accounts to be genuine.